AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

 but if you want to listen to changes from elsewhere [things can get complicated and error-prone](http://stackoverflow.com/questions/23682232).

-In Perspex, there is no `PropertyChangedCallback` at the time of registration, instead a class listener is [added to the control's static constructor in much the same way that event class listeners are added](../spec/working-with-properties.md#subscribing-to-a-property-on-any-object).
+In Avalonia, there is no `PropertyChangedCallback` at the time of registration, instead a class listener is [added to the control's static constructor in much the same way that event class listeners are added](../spec/working-with-properties.md#subscribing-to-a-property-on-any-object).